FossNG/oss-leaderboard/README.md

 1. **Leaderboard:** Everyone can view the leaderboard with top contributors and their contributions
 1. **User Profile:** A page with detailed information on each contributor, the projects they contributed to, proficient languages, interests etc.

+## Track your contributions
+We track the github projects listed in the `projects.txt` file.
+To add your project and contributions, create a PR with the URL of each project in a new line.
+NOTE: We only track public repositories

 ## Other considerations

 1. **Scoring Algorithm:** The score assigned to each contribution should be factor in the popularity, usefulness of the project.
 It should use indicators like stars, fork, # of contributors, age of commit, issues, PR reviews etc.